gvwilson/sensibleadventures/nardica/nardica.md

-Iffy didn't take a full breath until Wales appeared at the end of the pier with one toolbox in each hand, the third slung over his shoulder on a strap, and a small traveling pack on his back.
+Iffy didn't take a full breath until Wales appeared at the end of the pier with one toolbox in each hand, the third slung over his shoulder on a strap, and a small travelling pack on his back.
 Iffy scurried down the gangplank and ran to him.

 "Thank you,"